OxT7723/NahamConCTF2022/challenges/Banjo.md

 ## Solution

-The first hit was by going to the link for strings to wikipedia for strings (unix).
+The first hint was going to the Wikipedia link for (Unix) strings.
 Downloaded the file and ran the following command `strings banjo.jpg`.
 I scrolled up looking over the output and found the flag of `flag{ce4e687e575392ae242f0e41c888de11}`